AnIdiotsGuide/discordjs-bot-guide/examples/miscellaneous-examples.md

 }, 2500);
 ```

-### Google Search Command

-{% hint style="info" %}
-This example was removed as Google keeps changing their page to prevent scraping.
-Google doesn't have a search API, and scraping their page for results is against their TOS.
-{% endhint %}

 ### Mention Prefix

 Requiring a little bit of regex, this will catch when a message starts with the bot being mentioned.